Knitting from the Alps reconstructed

 We are happy to introduce our project die Vorstricker* a cooperation between The Craft Atlas and fashion designer Teresa Mair.
 Die Vorstricker* examines traditional knitting techniques and patterns from the Alps.
 We research and document traditional knitting techniques and patterns from the regions of Tyrol, Vorarlberg, South Tyrol and Bavaria.
-The findings are taken up and reinterpreted through fashion- and graphic design into a contemporary, locally manufactured collection.
+The findings are reinterpreted through fashion- and graphic design into a contemporary, locally manufactured collection.

-The project is based on an innovative product-service concept creating regional connections while offering interested audiences input and insight into the process through co-creation workshops and open studio hours.
+The project is based on an innovative product-service concept that creates regional connections while offering interested audiences input and insight into the process through co-creation workshops and open studio hours.
 In this way, we can simultaneously support an appreciation of regional craftsmanship and explore new creative paths.
 The resulting fashion collection will be based on a local value chain and the creative input, ideas and skills of participating craft-experts.